iopsmon/dc_iopsmon/README.md

 Install the Windows TA to the UF (Configure the polling or  use the Deployment server for multiple server deployment)

-Config:
+Metric Config:

-The polling can be adjusted in the inputs.conf in the TA-linux-metrics, the data will be sent to index=linux_metric, this can be changed if required.
+The polling can be adjusted in the inputs.conf in the TA-linux-metrics and Splunk_TA_windows , the data should be sent to index=linux_metric for linux data and index=windows_metric for Windows data, this can be changed if required, but leave as is to get it running.

 You will need to run chmod +x for the shell scripts to run in /bin

+Services Config:
 Edit the iops_services.csv to create the services info, think about your systems and what service they belong to

 Example - Add the below assets to the csv file - base this on your enviroment